A semi-canonical reduction for periods of Kontsevich-Zagier: Acknowledgments

-The author would like to strongly thank Professors Jacky Cresson and Enrique Artal for their support, encouragement and numerous discussions.
-We are also very grateful to Professors Michel Waldschmidt and Pierre Cartier for all the very helpful discussions and ideas.
+The author would like to thank Professors Jacky Cresson and Enrique Artal for their support, encouragement and numerous discussions.
+We are also very grateful to Professors Michel Waldschmidt and Pierre Cartier for helpful discussions and ideas.
+The author would also like to thank the anonymous referee for their valuable comments which helped improve the manuscript.